robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

         - For majority active holdings, financial statements are consolidated.
     - we can use the market value of the holdings as a compromise
     - alternatively, we can use the P/B ratio
-- Remaining assets, e.g un-utilised assets.
+- Remaining assets, e.g. un-utilised assets.
-- Remaining debt, e.g the expected cost of lawsuits
+- Remaining debt, e.g. the expected cost of lawsuits

 ### Synergy, control, and complexity